 The beam that emanates from the motor casing is actually generated by an axis-aligned diode laser that hits a beam-splitter in the center of the housing.
 You can see the laser right at the center of the motor when I remove the housing.

 From there, it is directed through a lens in the casing (the clear thing embedded in the black cylindrical motor housing), and out through the top of the casing.
 Presumably, it is detected as "on" by a photodiode that sits on a board across from the motor in the Lighthouse enclosure.

 I mentioned before that the beam is "broad" and sweeps across the entire tracking region.
 Yet, it is emitted from a laser not dissimilar to one you've probably used to point to a powerpoint on a projection screen.
 How is the beam spread?
-That lens in the motor casing does a pretty good job and to illustrate, I sent a red (visible) beam along the path normally traveled by the IR laser.
-Here is the result, projected on the wall of my apartment:
+That lens in the motor casing does a pretty good job and to illustrate, I sent a red (visible) beam along the path normally traversed by the IR laser.
+Here is the result, projected through the Powell Lens and onto the wall of my apartment:

 Working in harmony, this hardware provides an accurate system for tracking just about anything to which you can affix an array of photodiodes.
 YouTuber "rvdm88" made an awesome animation of the Lighthouse at super slow-motion to demonstrate the tech in action.

 Positional tracking has certainly come a long way in the past few years.
 Bulky and expensive systems are about to be replaced (at least in part) by the inexpensive, portable, and accessible Lighthouse.
 Valve's ingenuity is bringing the promise of an additional three degrees of positional tracking freedom (translation in the X, Y, and Z directions) to consumer VR.
 The result is the finest, most comfortable HMD (that will be) on the market.